 Step 2 - Cutting the Slipcover Pieces

 Cut each piece out roughly to size, leaving generous margins around the edges.
-Pin them together on the chair and machine baste it together.
+Pin them together on the chair, and machine baste them together.

 It's best to choose a fabric that is easy to work with, such as cotton or linen.
-These natural fiber fabrics are comfortable to sit on as they "breathe".
-They are also very durable and are suitable for being washed in the machine - which is particularly handy for dining chair slipcovers that are more prone to food and drink spills than those in other rooms.
-A slight downside to using these natural fabrics is their tendency to get creased, but this is easily resolved by ironing them before you put them on your chairs.
+These natural fiber fabrics are comfortable to sit on as they "breathe."
+They are also very durable and are suitable for being washed in the machine, which is particularly handy for dining chair slipcovers that are more prone to food and drink spills than those in other rooms.
+A slight downside to using these natural fabrics is their tendency to get creased, but this is quickly resolved by ironing them before you put them on your chairs.